Zidane912/microservicesapp/README.md

 * Integrate user input system, i.e. application displays name of user and data generated is associated with user
 * Implement frontend with CSS to improve user experience
 * Test all lines of code to ensure 100% test coverage
+* Configuring Jenkins Pipeline to run ansible to further automate this project